Skip to main content

 Searching is a bridge between a person and what they seek, when they don’t know where to go, or what they need.
 If the search engine’s index is not updated promptly and constantly, the public will be blocked or confused as they try to find things on the new website.

-- Content migration and testing—redundant placeholder text, and
+• Content migration and testing: Redundant placeholder text

 When teams are deep in working out a redesign, they need an external review to lay the foundation for a smooth search transition.